 Affiliated Entities.
 We may provide your PII and Usage Data to any affiliated entities we may have, including our subsidiaries.
 Affiliated entities are entities that we legally control (by voting rights) or that control us.

-Service Providers.
-We may provide access to your PII and Usage Data to our trusted service providers that assist us with the operation and maintenance of this site.
-For example, we may contract with third parties to finance purchases from this site, process payments, host our servers, provide security, and provide production, fulfillment, optimization, analytics, reporting, and software maintenance and development services.
-In addition, our service providers will be given access to your information only as is reasonably necessary to provide the services for which they are contracted.
+Sub-Processors.
+We may provide access to your PII and Usage Data to our trusted sub-processors that assist us with the operation and maintenance of this site.
+For example, we may contract with third parties to process payments, host our servers, provide security, and provide production, fulfillment, optimization, analytics, reporting, and software maintenance and development services.
+In addition, our sub-processors will be given access to your information only as is reasonably necessary to provide the services for which they are contracted.

 Your California Privacy Rights.
 Under California Law SB 27, California residents have the right to receive, once a year, information about third parties with whom we have shared information about you or your family for their marketing purposes during the previous calendar year, and a description of the categories of personal information shared.
 To make such a request, please send an email to the email address provided in our contact information below and include the phrase "California Privacy Request" in the subject line, the domain name of the Web site you are inquiring about, along with your name, address and email address.
 We will respond to you within thirty days of receiving such a request.